ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    scratch pad memory represented by a different DWARF address space
 >    than the default for the source language memory space.*
 >
+>    Each address space is assigned positive integral number by the
+>    ABI committee for that target architecture.
+Although DWARF
->    Although DWARF address space identifiers are target architecture
+>    address space identifiers are target architecture specific,
->    specific, `DW_ASPACE_default` is a common address space supported
+>    `DW_ASPACE_default` is a common address space supported by all
->    by all target architectures, and defined as the target
+>    target architectures, and defined as the target architecture's
->    architecture default address space.
+>    default address space.
 >
 >    DWARF address space identifiers are used by:
 >